ronnychevalier/cargo-multivers/README.md

 By default, it lists the CPUs known to `rustc` for a given target, then it fetches each set of CPU features and filters out the duplicates (i.e., the CPUs that support the same extensions).
+On `x86_64`, by default, it limits the CPUs to the four [microarchitecture levels][microarchitecture-levels] (`x86-64,x86-64-v2,x86-64-v3,x86-64-v4`) to limit the build time.
-You can also add a section to your `Cargo.toml` to set the allowed list of CPUs for your package.
+But, you can define a section in your `Cargo.toml` to set the allowed list of CPUs for your package.
 For example, for `x86_64` you could add:

 ```toml